psychoinformatics-de/shacl-vue/docs/app-configuration.md

         "vistied_color": "",
         "panel_color": "",
         "logo": "",
+    },
+    "front_page_content": ""
 }
 ```

+Colors schemes and application logo can be set via the `app_theme` option:
 - `link_color` is the default link color
 - `hover_color` is the link hover color
 - `active_color` is the link active state color